Paul Reynolds (musician): Career

-Health

-At the beginning of the year 2020, he suffered a stroke and was admitted to the hospital.

 Equipment

 Reynolds played several guitars, including his 1980 Kramer XL-5, mostly used for performances between 1980 and 1984.
-His XL-5 was a uniquely shaped walnut-bodied electric with an aluminum-framed neck with wooden inserts.
+His XL-5 was a uniquely shaped walnut-bodied electric with an aluminum-framed neck and wooden inserts.

 Another guitar that stood out was his red Gibson Firebird Studio, often used live to play songs like "Wishing (If I Had a Photograph You)".
 It was also used in the clips for "Wishing", "Space Age Love Song" and "The More You Live The More You Love".

 Reynolds has also played two different Fender Stratocasters.
 A black one was used in the "Transfer Affection" clip which he also played live during the band's return tours in 2004.
 Reynolds used a naturally-finished Strat in the clip for Space Age Love Song with the Prague Philharmonic Orchestra in 2018.

 He also had a synthesized Roland G-808 guitar with a wood finish that was used mostly on "Over the Border".
 Two more guitars he used during his tours with A Flock of Seagulls were a special 1981 Fender Telecaster Black and Gold, which can be seen in the clip for "Never Again (The Dancer)" and a Vantage Avenger that was used in a mimed performance of "I Ran".

 Reynolds also used a Roland Jazz Chorus-120 amplifier on tour during the 1980s and a Marshall Lead 100 Mosfet used in the clip "Space Age Love Song in with Orchestra" in 2018.
 For instrumental performances such as "D.N.A," he used a ProCo The Rat in his performances; this distortion pedal was used a lot when Reynolds was in the band in 1979 and 1984.
 He also had his studio equipment that was often used in concerts, including the Roland RE-501 Chorus Echo and Roland Chorus Echo SRE-555 that were used on the band's first three albums.

 When Reynolds returned to a band in the early 2000s, he used the Lace Sensor Red, Silver, Blue Pickup Set pickups on his Stratocaster.